 III.
 Find the right oils for your skin

 I add some oil that I have at hand to my coconut oil body lotion so that it’s not completely solid in the winter time.
 It is too fat for my face, though, so I use hemp or flaxseed oil for it.
-Many people use essential oils but I realised I don’t need them and after I ran out of my tee tree oil I didn’t buy it anymore (but the little bottle makes a great way to transport liquids while travelling).
+Many people use essential oils but I realised I don’t need them and after I ran out of my tea tree oil I didn’t buy it anymore.

 IV.
 Make yourself a baking soda deodorant